smdocs/linuxdocs/internals/memory/mem-faqs.md

-#Linux memeory Management - FAQs
+#Linux Memory Management - FAQs

 1. What is some existing documentation on Linux memory management?